brobana/my-portfolio-app/README.md

-# Getting Started with Create React App
+# Bryan's Portfolio Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The development of this app is still ongoing and some features are not yet enabled or working.

 ## Available Scripts